nimakaviani/knative-sample-app/app/v3/README.md

 ## Load test the Application

-run a `for` loop like the following and notice that the auto-scaler bumps the number of app instances
+run a `for` loop like the following and notice that the auto-scaler bump the number of app instances

 ```
 for i in $(seq 20); do sleep 1; curl "goapp.default.nk3-eirini-cluster.us-south.containers.appdomain.cloud?num=1000012337&check=$i"& done
 ```

-this should trigger the autoscaler to launch one or more new container after a few requests.
+this should trigger the autoscaler to launch one or more new containers after a few requests.

 ## Try the Application in Async mode